Sandford (Tas.)

 The latest Census data sees Sandford placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

 Sandford's cultural diversity was found to be below average, with 90.0% of its population born in Australia, 95.1% being citizens, and 98.1% speaking English only at home.
-Christianity is the predominant religion in Sandford, comprising 38.1% of people.
-Notably, Judaism is overrepresented in Sandford compared to Greater Hobart, with 0.0% versus 0.1%.
+The predominant religion in Sandford is Christianity, comprising 38.1% of the population.
+However, Judaism is overrepresented, making up 0.0% of Sandford's population compared to 0.1% across Greater Hobart.

 Frequently Asked Questions - Diversity